 CTBUH received a total of 88 entries from around the world, with the largest number of entries coming from Asia, and a significant number also from Europe.
 The four winners below are shown below.

-Based in Portland, Oregon, the aging and inefficient Edith Green-Wendell Wyatt Federal Building was recently host to an extensive energy-efficient renovation by architectural firm Skidmore Owings and Merrill (SOM).
+Based in Portland, Oregon, the aging and inefficient Edith Green-Wendell Wyatt Federal Building originally designed by Skidmore Owings and Merrill (SOM) was recently host to an extensive energy-efficient renovation by architectural firm SERA Architects working in association with Cutler Anderson Architects.

 The 18 story, 110 m (361 ft) tall government building was transformed into an efficient modern structure with the addition of sustainable technology like a roof-based solar array and rainwater collection system.
 It also recently picked up an award for its sustainable features from the American Institute of Architects.

 The Cayan Tower, again by SOM, is the tallest of the four winners.
 It rises 306.4 m (1,005 ft) high in Dubai, UAE, and is ranked as the 17th tallest in the city.
 CBTUH praised the luxury residential building's form, which twists 90 degrees over the course of 75 stories.
 Each floor is identical to the one below, but set at an angle 1.2 degrees clockwise.

 "The intelligent helical design of the Cayan Tower responds to very specific and challenging local conditions, whilst providing a visually striking new landmark for the Dubai skyline," enthused CBTUH juror Sir Terry Farrell.